alazaroc/blog-web-code/_posts/2024-10-11-understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional.md

 5. **Drive architectures using data**: Make architecture decisions based on concrete data rather than assumptions.
 6. **Improve through game days**: Simulate failure scenarios to stress-test your architecture and identify weaknesses for improvement.

-### 2.2.
+### 3.2.
 The Six Pillars

-The Six Pillars represent the core areas that guide your focus when building well-architected cloud solutions.
+The Six Pillars represent the `core areas` that guide your focus when building well-architected cloud solutions.
 Each pillar comes with specific design principles and best practices to help you optimize your workload.

 ![6_pillars](6_pillars.jpg)